 The hustle and bustle of the holiday season can be draining, which makes it easier to take a few shortcuts by packing things away quickly and storing them anywhere.

-Sure, that gets the job done quicker now, but it only makes the task of finding and unpacking all of your disorganized holiday decorations more time-consuming later.
+Sure, that gets the job over with faster, but it only makes the task of finding and unpacking all of your disorganized holiday decorations more time-consuming next year.

 Have a smart holiday decoration storage plan

 By putting a little extra thought into how and where your holiday decorations will be stored, you can save yourself from some future headaches.

 Garages are ideal for a lot of your holiday decoration storage needs, whether you’re storing decorations for Christmas, Halloween, birthday parties, or holidays like the Fourth of July or Canada Day.

 The garage has to be used the right way when storing your holiday decorations, however, in order to maintain the functionality of the space.